Paralegal

 Career Opportunities

-Paralegals can be employed in paralegal or law firms, government offices, legal clinics, or in private and public sector environments.
-Opportunities may also exist for entrepreneurs to become self-employed paralegals and offer services to the public.
+Paralegals find employment in paralegal or law firms, government offices, legal aid clinics, and in private and public sector environments.
+Entrepreneurial opportunities also exist for paralegals to become self-employed and offer services to the public.

 Program Learning Outcomes